Strong limit theorems for empirical halfspace depth trimmed regions: Law of the iterated logarithm

+so that $\rho_o$ is bounded by the symmetric difference pseudometric on $\sH$.
 Hence, the total boundedness of $\sF$ with respect to $\rho_o$ follows from that of $\sH$ with respect to the symmetric difference pseudometric.
 The latter holds due to finiteness of bracketing numbers, see the proof of Lemma~\ref{lem:MZSLLN}.
+Finally, the envelope function $F$ satisfies